Brendan Donovan Player Props: Cardinals vs. Blue Jays

 - Donovan hit .281 with 21 doubles, a triple, five home runs and 61 walks.

-- He went yard in five games a year ago (out of 128 opportunities, 3.9%), leaving the ballpark in 1.1% of his trips to the plate.
+- He hit a home run in five games a year ago (out of 128 opportunities, 3.9%), going deep in 1.1% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.